SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the equipment should be a just slightly more powerful or more useful item than what is available normally.
 The more powerful the item, the more Disadvantages and restrictions should be related to it.

-Example: A player might choose to give her character an average blaster and increase the damage score by two points.
-As this is a modest adjustment, her gamemaster also allows the gun to never need reloading.
+Example: *A player might choose to give her character an average blaster and increase the damage score by two points.
+As this is a modest adjustment, her gamemaster also allows the gun to never need reloading.*

-Fame (R1)
+### Fame (R1) ###

 The character, for some reason, is fairly well known.
 The extent of the character's fame should be determined by the game setting.
 In a global game setting, the character has moderate recognition value in a particular region.
-In a smaller game setting (like post-nuclear war

-29

-Chapter 2

-settings restricted to one planet), the character might have more dense penetration of recognition, but with less wide-sweeping effects (for instance, everyone in town knows who they are, but no one from more than a few days' travel away has ever heard of them).
+In a smaller game setting (like post-nuclear war settings restricted to one planet), the character might have more dense penetration of recognition, but with less wide-sweeping effects (for instance, everyone in town knows who they are, but no one from more than a few days' travel away has ever heard of them).

 Whenever the gamemaster thinks the character might be recognized (and the Fame Advantage would come into play), the gamemaster should roll 3D.
 If the result is 15 or higher, the character is recognized.
 Otherwise, he will have to do something "special" and appropriate for why he's famous to be recognized (and gain the beneﬁts of recognition).

 If a character with Fame (R1) is recognized, he should gain small perks, like being seated in a restaurant early, avoiding small legal hassles (like routine customs checks), or just be treated generally better (perhaps the character gets a couple of bonus points to persuasion, con, and command attempts).
 Like most roleplayed Advantages, the gamemaster should decide on the results.

-Patron (R1) means the character has a backer who will fund one expedition, with all proceeds going to the patron.
-All of the costs (room, board, travel, expenses) are covered by the patron, with the understanding that the player's character is basically just a worker-forhire.
-Anything that the adventurer discovers or purchases becomes the property of the patron.

 Restrictions/Notes: Fame may be chosen multiple times as long as the player deﬁnes how each Fame is different.
 For example, a character might have Fame (R1) in regards to his ﬁghting abilities, but another type of Fame pertaining to his intelligence or some other ability.

-Patron (R3)

-Fame (R2)
+### Fame (R2)###

 The character is very well known.
 In a global setting, the character would probably be recognized in most fairly civilized cultures and almost deﬁnitely in her home culture.
 The gamemaster should roll 3D